Francesco Moser: Grand Tours

 Moser had some success in the three-week grand tours.
 He rode the Tour de France in 1975, and although he won two stages, led the race for seven days and won the young rider competition, he never rode the Tour again; the mountains did not suit him.
 However, he won the 1984 Giro d'Italia, in front of Laurent Fignon of France and Moreno Argentin of Italy.
 Taking advantage of an unusually flat course, Moser made the most of the time-trials and the aerodynamic bike with full disc wheels that he had just broken the hour record using (technology not available to any other rider during the race) to overcome what others had gained in the mountains.
-However the result of the race has been called into question by various accusations including shortend or redirected mountain stages, inconsistent awarding of penalties and low flying helecopters being behind some riders but in front of others.
+However, the result of the race has been called into question by various accusations, including shortened or redirected mountain stages, inconsistent awarding of penalties and low-flying helicopters being behind some riders but in front of others.
 He went on to win the points classification in the Giro d'Italia in 1976, 1977, 1978 and 1982.

 Other accomplishments

 He competed in the individual road race and team time trial events at the 1972 Summer Olympics.

 Moser won the 1977 world road racing championship in San Cristobal, Venezuela, in front of Thurau and Franco Bitossi.
-Moser was also silver medallist in 1976, behind Freddy Maertens of Belgium and second in 1978 to Gerrie Knetemann of the Netherlands.
+Moser was also a silver medallist in 1976, behind Freddy Maertens of Belgium and second in 1978 to Gerrie Knetemann of the Netherlands.

 On 19 January 1984, in Mexico City, Moser broke the 1972 hour record of Eddy Merckx.
-His coach at the time was the now banned for life Michele Ferrari.
-He rode 50.808 kilometers, on an aerodynamic bike with full disc wheels more advanced than the conventional bike Merckx used in 1972.
-As a result, in 1997 the Union Cycliste Internationale banned hour records set on bikes featuring technological advantages.
+His coach at the time was the now-banned for life Michele Ferrari.
+He rode 50.808 kilometres on an aerodynamic bike with full disc wheels, more advanced than the conventional bike Merckx used in 1972.
+As a result, in 1997, the Union Cycliste Internationale banned hour records set on bikes featuring technological advantages.
 Under the new rules, Merckx's record wasn't broken until 2000.
 Moser auctioned his bicycle to benefit UNICEF.

 He was a member of the Regional Council of Trentino-Alto Adige from 1993 until 1998.